TechnicallyWeb3/vhsm/FIDO2-QUICKSTART.md

 **Symptom**: Works on one machine but not another

-**Reason**: FIDO2 credentials are bound to the Yubikey, not the machine
+**Reason**: FIDO2 credentials are bound to the authenticator, not the machine

 **Solution**:
-- You MUST use the SAME Yubikey that encrypted the data
+- You MUST use the SAME authenticator that encrypted the data
-- The credential is stored on the Yubikey itself
+- The credential is stored on the authenticator itself
-- Different machines are OK, different Yubikeys are NOT
+- Different machines are OK, different authenticators are NOT
+- For Windows Hello: Must be same Windows account
+- For security keys: Must be same physical key
+- For mobile: Must be same device/account

 ## Files Created